Stød: Phonetics

-The stød has sometimes been described as a glottal stop, but acoustic analyses have shown that there is rarely a full stop of the airflow involved in its production.
+The stød has sometimes been described as a glottal stop, but acoustic analyses have shown that there is seldom a full stop of the airflow involved in its production.
 Rather it is a form of laryngealization or creaky voice, that affects the phonation of a syllable by dividing it into two phases.
 The first phase has a relatively high intensity and a high pitch (measured as F0), whereas the second phase sees a drop in intensity and pitch.

 Phonology

 Danish linguists such as Eli Fischer-Jørgensen, Nina Grønnum and Hans Basbøll have generally considered stød to be a suprasegmental phenomenon related to phonation and accent.
 Basbøll defines it as a "laryngeal syllable rhyme prosody".

 The phonology of the stød has been widely studied, and several different analyses have been elaborated to account for it.
 Most of the time the presence of stød in a word is predictable based on information about the syllable structure of the word.
 But there are minimal pairs where the presence or absence of stød determines meaning: